ngunner/ngunner.github.io/_posts/blog/2014-03-02-use-the-right-tools.md

 I'm all about producing and publishing compelling video content but I'm not sure the people urgently requesting them are asking questions like these:
 - "Is the cost of putting this video together worth its potential benefits?"
 - "Could this message be more effective using a different medium?"
-- "Will anyone actually want to watch this video?"
+- "Will anyone actually watch this video?"

 ## The cost of video production

 ## Choosing a medium
 ## Hitting a broad enough audience